RHagenson/2019-01-03-UNO/_episodes/10-quality-control.md

 #### On Windows

+Open a Windows command prompt window by typing <kbd>Windows+r</kbd> (the Windows key and the 'r' key at the same time).
+You should see a "Run" window open.
 In the box enter: `cmd`, a new cmd.exe window should open.

 Create a new folder on your desktop: